• Proposed

 Research needed

 Further surveying should be conducted to try to get a clearer indication of the full range of the species, and this will aid in gaining a better idea of its population size and trend, as well as identifying any potential major threats.
-The impacts of harvest collection on this species’ ability to persist at certain locations should be investigated.
+Further work on the taxonomy may be required.

 Use and Trade